-The current water requirement for the operation of the existing diesel power plant is 0.8 m3/day.
-Water requirement is divided into three (3) categories: plant water for cooling system; industrial water and domestic water.
+The current water requirement for the operation of the existing diesel power plant is 1.87 m/day.
+Water requirement is divided into plant water for cooling system; industrial wash water and domestic water.
 Water is source is from the existing deepwell established by OMCPC solely for the operation of the powerplant.
+The aforementioned deepwell has an NWRB permit and OMCPC is allowed to extract 0.14 liters per second or approximately 6.048 m/day.

-During the construction of the additional 5MW, it is estimated water requirement is 2.0 m3/day.
+During the construction of the additional 8.3MW, it is estimated water requirement is 2.0 m/day.
 Water needed by the construction will be provided by the existing deepwell already established on site.

-The combined operation of the 24 MW main power plant plus the additional 5MW powerhouse will require 1.0 m3/day.
-The estimated domestic water supply is 0.5 m3/day for the estimated 38 employees of the plant working in two (2) shifts.
-The summary of daily water requirements and the water balance matrix is presented in Table 1.2.
+The combined operation of the existing main power plant plus the additional powerhouse will only require 2.12 m/day which is way below the allowed abstraction rate set by NWRB for the on-site deepwell.
+The estimated domestic water supply is 0.5 m/day for the estimated 43 employees of the plant working in two (2) shifts.
+The summary of daily water requirements and the water balance matrix is presented in Table 1.3.